Philani Mentor Mothers Programme

 A randomised control trial, conducted by the University of California and Stellenbosch University from 2009, delivered and studied Philani’s Mentor Mothers home visiting programme to a cohort of pregnant women and their children, up to the age of 18 months.

 The Ilifa partnership has enabled Stellenbosch University to evaluate the continuing impact of the programme on the children and their caregivers.
 Currently, the research study is at the stage of data collection with mothers of children who have turned five years old.

-Results from earlier analysis of the research highlights the importance of intervening across multiple risks to maternal and child health (particularly maternal depression and alcohol use), to positively impact maternal and infant outcomes.
+Results from earlier analysis of the research highlight the importance of intervening across multiple risks to maternal and child health (particularly maternal depression and alcohol use), to positively impact maternal and infant outcomes.

 - Home visiting to improve maternal and child health

 - Food insufficiency, depression, and the role of social support